Longshaw Estate

-Longshaw Estate is an area of moorland, woodland and farmland located within the Peak District National Park, Derbyshire, England.
+Longshaw Estate is an area of moorland, woodland and farmland within the Peak District National Park in Derbyshire, England.

 The name of Longshaw is thought to have derived from the long wood in Padley Gorge.
 There are remains from Bronze Age and medieval human settlement in the area.
-Millstones were made from the gritstone at Yarncliffe Quarry back to the 15th-century.
+Millstones were made from the gritstone at Yarncliffe Quarry back to the 15th century.
 There are two guidestoops (stone guide posts) from the early 1700s on the estate, required by an Act of Parliament to help travellers across open moorland.
 The Duke of Rutland acquired the estate in 1855.
 He built Longshaw Lodge for shooting parties at the estate.
 The Longshaw Sheepdog Trials have been held since 1898 and are supposed to be the oldest to be run every year in England.
 The duke sold the estate in 1927 to Sheffield Corporation.